dlstechteaching/devops-00-git-basics-final/LEARNING_GIT.md

 Update the current branch from its origin using a single command

 push the current branch to its default remote origin

+## Those are commands, you will certainly use one day on a daily basis.